Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 I found this book captivating and fast-paced - and I loved that it had nothing to do with babies, kids, playdates and all of the logistics of being a busy mom.
 This novel is well thought out and superbly paced, and I loved the escapism it offered - the ability to be part of a completely different world while I was reading it.

 Author Erica Katz does a great job of making Emma be a relatable person with plenty of insecurities, dreams, and fears.
 I love that we meet Emma while she is struggling to make ends meet and, same as any of us, does not know all the unwritten social rules of high society.
 The book alternates the present day with flash-forwards - and the way it's done here actually helps the reader.
 This is because it allows us to see forwards in time while we are still reading the present day part of the plot, and this alerts us to potential red flags to watch for (or that Emma should be watching for, I guess).
 This book was very easy to read and the plot easy to grasp, and it had a momentum of its own that kept me wanting to go back to it every time I had to put it down.
+If you're looking for exciting women's fiction that isn't a mom book, this one is for you.

 Romantic comedy is a wonderful genre of fiction that leaves everyone feeling good and provides a lighthearted read with plenty of laughs along the way.
 There's really nothing not to love about this genre!